EDCD/EDDN/schemas/outfitting-README.md

 you build will have only strings as its members, not including other information such as id, category, cost/BuyPrice, sku or stock.

+Two arrays are provided, one for normal items, one for modules which are purchased using merc coins

 ### Elisions
 Remove items whose availability depends on the Cmdr's status rather than on the station.
 Namely: